-In this tutorial we will show you how to install Netbeans on Debian 9.
-For those of you who didn’t know, The NetBeans is an open-source integrated development environment which provides a powerful application frame platform which allows programmers to create Java-based net applications, mobile software, and desktop software.
+In this tutorial, we will show you how to install Netbeans on Debian 9.
+For those of you who didn’t know, The NetBeans is an open-source integrated development environment that provides a powerful application frame platform that allows programmers to create Java-based net applications, mobile software, and desktop software.

 Install Netbeans on Debian 9